top of page

-English Riding is a traditional riding brought over from Europe.
+English Riding is a traditional style of riding brought over from Europe.
 It is broken into many different disciplines.
-We focus on the three main ones that are in the Olympics: Dressage, Hunter/Jumpers, and Eventing.
+We focus on the three main disciplines that are in the Olympics: Dressage, Hunter/Jumpers, and Eventing.

 Known as ballet on horse back, dressage is all about getting you and horse attuned with each other to preform a series of flat work movements in the arena.
 The horse and rider work together to maintain a balance of discipline and energy, in what we call roundness.
 At the beginning levels, these movements are made up of a pattern of circles and lines across the arena in walk, trot, and canter.